 When done right (which often isn’t the case), fencing is one of the most effective exclusionary devices out there.
 Fences cannot have any openings larger than 3” or a fox can squeeze through.

-Additionally, any fencing will have to be six feet high and at least another foot below ground to prevent the fox from jumping over or burrowing under.
+Additionally, any fencing will have to be six feet high and at least another foot below ground.
+This will prevent the fox from jumping over or digging a shallow hole to slip under it.

 Non-lethal electric fences have proven quite effective in keeping foxes from simply climbing over the fence.
 Alternatively, you can add a mesh ceiling to places like gardens, keeping not only foxes out, but also a host of other hungry creatures.

 But can foxes climb fences, or does any type of fencing work?
-In reality, a mesh fence is climbable, and a determined red fox could jump over any fence within local height ordinances.
+In reality, a chicken wire or mesh fence is climbable, and a determined red fox could jump over any fence within local height ordinances.

 But the true climbers are grey wolves, and other species will be discouraged if they have to climb.
 Wooden privacy fences with a cement or wire underground extension are especially useful at keeping all but grey foxes out.